 Smaller aviation service providers have adopted a not-so-secret weapon that can provide financial benefits, but they are not using it effectively.

-Aviation SMS possess extremely powerful risk management workflows that can level the playing field for smaller operators with business acumen.
-Before the SMS mandate, smaller operators lacked both size and sophistication required to benefit financially from implementing quality management systems that facilitate continuous improvement.
+Aviation SMS possesses extremely powerful risk management workflows that can level the playing field for smaller operators with business acumen.
+Before the SMS mandate, smaller operators lacked both the size and sophistication required to benefit financially from implementing quality management systems that facilitate continuous improvement.
 This has changed!

 Since 2006, operators have begun to implement aviation SMS to comply with regulatory requirements; however, a clear, yet disturbing pattern has been developing across the world since 2007.

 What do we see?